✓ Updated March 2026

 Sunrise Hot Air Balloon Over the Desert

 Drift silently above the vast, undulating dunes of the Dubai desert as the sun paints the sky in hues of orange and pink.
-Witnessing the desert awaken from this vantage point is a truly magical experience, offering a profound sense of peace before the city's bustle begins.
-Look out for camels and desert wildlife below as you gently descend for a celebratory breakfast.
+Witnessing the desert awaken from this aerial vantage point is a truly magical experience, often followed by a traditional Bedouin breakfast upon landing.
+Look out for herds of oryx and gazelles below.

 💡 Travel Tip: For the best value on hotels during this season, check current rates on Trip.com.